Tuesday, 31 March 2026

 Another snippets post, dear reader:

 • The "shoe hat" comes to town news: The next major exhibition to set us salivating with anticipation is Schiaparelli: Fashion Becomes Art, which is coming to the V&A from 28th March 2026.
 I cannot wait to see all that sumptuous shocking pink, Surrealism and style on show...
-“We try to walk a fine line between humour and camp” - Daniel Roseberry, creative director of the House of Schiaparelli.
+“We try to walk a fine line between humour and camp” says Daniel Roseberry, creative director of the House of Schiaparelli.
 I'd expect nothing less!

 • Lesbians in tights news: The famed Gentleman Jack, the TV dramatisation of the scandalous tell-all diaries of "the first modern lesbian" Anne Lister, has been adapted again... as a ballet!